International Travel Authorization for Students

 - Each student must register their trip on International SOS (ISOS).
 Lack of registration will delay authorization for the student or the group if requesting authorization for a group.

-- If a student listed on the B14-F form will need a letter of medical, evacuation and repatriation coverage for visa purposes, include the official requirements for the letter specified by the country embassy, or institution.
+- If a student listed on the B14-F form will need a letter of medical, evacuation and repatriation coverage for visa purposes, include the request for the letter with the submission of the travel authorization request.

 - If the student or group will travel to Cuba, include for each student listed on the B14-F form the Cuba Travel Affidavit form and the Certification of Activity for Travel to Cuba.